rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationO365.md

 - There is a single argument of type ExportO365MailboxInput.
 - Returns CreateOnDemandJobReply.
+### exportmailboxv2
+Exports an Exchange mailbox.

+- There is a single argument of type ExportO365MailboxInput.
+- Returns list of CreateOnDemandJobReplys.
 ### insertcustomerapp
 Inserts a Customer-hosted O365 Azure AD App.